Macintosh statistical software

 R on the Mac

-But the major advantages of R are that it is absolutely cross-platform (Linux, MacOS, Windows) and that it's open source.
+The major advantages of R are that it is absolutely cross-platform (Linux, MacOS, Windows) and that it's open source.
 You've a good chance of accessing your data 10 years from now, which I wouldn't say with the commercial packages.
 The user base is large, active, and productive.
 The S language on which it's based is a well-accepted standard in statistics.
 R has stood the test of time and is likely to continue to do so.

 There is one significant caveat: R is relentlessly command-line driven, and even the graphs cannot be edited with mouse clicks.
 It's trivial to take the PDF graphs into Illustrator, though, so this limitation hasn't been a problem for me.

 There is a R for Mac Special Interest Group, called R-Sig-Mac.
 The group is implemented as an e-mail list.
-You can subscribe to the list or see the archives going to its official web page: http://www.stat.math.ethz.ch/mailman/listinfo/r-sig-mac
+You can subscribe to the list or see the archives going to its official web page: https://www.stat.math.ethz.ch/mailman/listinfo/r-sig-mac

 Sponsored by Toolpack Consulting